nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

-`Here are the tasks in your list: ...`
+The application displays a list of the tasks you have recorded.

 ### <a name="task"></a> Feature 3: Adding tasks
 Add different types of tasks to be cleared (e.g. todo, event, deadline).